merekhelmer/startup/notes.md

 ```
 For an HTTP GET request to /api/document, the output would be:
 `GET /api/document`

+- Middleware and route handlers execute in the order they are defined.
+- Once a response is sent (e.g., res.send()), subsequent middleware or handlers do not execute.

 #### Front End JavaScript Fetch
 Example backend code:
 ```